 Yes.
 The number of applications for summer fellowships far exceeds the number of available positions.
 Because fewer students are available for fall and spring fellowships, the chances of being contacted for a fellowship are greater for those sessions.

 Only selected candidates are contacted.
 Questions regarding application status may be directed to the committee at firstname.lastname@example.org.

 We prefer that all application material is sent by e-mail to email@example.com.
 Students should send a vita, work from the thesis, and an unofficial copy of the most recent transcript.
 Professors should send recommendation letters by e-mail.

 Yes.
-Interns “work” regular hours at the Board from Monday through Friday.
+Fellows work regular hours at the Board from Monday through Friday.
 Flexibility is given for visits back to the university as needed, although the Board does not pay for travel expenses.

-Generally, six to eight internships are granted for the summer and three or four for the fall.
-Only one or two interns are usually hired for the spring session.
+Generally, six to eight fellowships are granted for the summer and three or four for the fall.
+Only one or two fellows are usually hired for the spring session.

-Interns are required to make one or two presentations during their stay, with the first one occurring early in the internship.
+Fellows are required to make one or two presentations during their stay, with the first one occurring early in the fellowship.